 We aim to achieve impact within the British film industry through a programme of research that directly supports the work of the BFI Film Audience Network (FAN).

-FAN is composed of the nine Film Hubs which cover the whole of the UK.
+FAN is composed of the eight Film Hubs which cover the whole of the UK.
 The aim of FAN is to position ‘specialised film’ as a recognisable, valued and important part of people’s cultural lives.
 FAN seeks to achieve this by a) developing a larger, more diverse and sustainable audience for specialised film and b) creating a more confident sector for the distribution and exhibition of specialised film.

 Our project will help FAN and the industry sector address these two objectives by providing evidence (raw data and research outputs), tools for conducting their own analysis of the data (the online interface), and a methodology for conducting similar audience studies involving quantitative and qualitative data (the ontology).